- The Odd Way Home

 What is Autism?
 By the The Autism Lady: Autism is a complex neurobiological disorder that typically lasts throughout a person’s lifetime.
 It is part of a group of disorders known as autism spectrum disorders (ASD).
 Today, 1 in 88 children under 8 years old is diagnosed with autism.
 It occurs in all racial, ethnic, and social groups and is four times more likely to strike boys than girls.

 Autism impairs a person’s ability to communicate and relate to others.
 It is also associated with rigid routines and repetitive behaviors, such as obsessively arranging objects or following very specific routines.
 Symptoms can range from very mild to quite severe.

 Autism, also known as PDD Autism, high functioning autism or autism spectrum disorders, ASD, and aspergers syndrome, all fall under the pervasive developmental disorders umbrella.

-With a great deal of autism research to find both the cause of autism and reduce any autism symptoms, there is hope on the horizon to cure autism now.
+With a great deal of autism research and whole health training to find both the cause of autism and reduce any autism symptoms, there is hope on the horizon to cure autism now.